mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/CustomParadigms.md

 }
 ```

 At this point, we've defined how recursive requests work on the data fetching level.
 Yet we haven't described how managing the state for the query works.
-All other query paradigms come with a value type that conforms to the ``OperationState`` such as `InfiniteQueryState`.
+All other query paradigms come with a value type that conforms to the ``OperationState`` such as `PaginatedState`.
 Similarly, we'll need a state type that describes how the state is managed for our recursive query.

 ```swift
 struct RecursiveQueryState<Value: RecursiveValue>: OperationState {